 As author Jenny Blake says: Change is the only constant.

-So, you’ll need to check it constantly, reflect on it (yes, there’s a lot of reflecting going on here) and adapt it whenever necessary.
+So, you’ll need to check it regularly, reflect on it and adapt it whenever necessary.

-Even though some people recommend doing quarterly revisions of your plan, for me it works to check my list of goals daily or at least weekly.
+Even though some people recommend doing quarterly revisions of your plan, I prefer to check my list of goals daily or at least weekly.

-Taking a look at the rest of the things on the plan on a weekly or monthly basis is also very, very helpful.
+Taking a look at the rest of the things on the plan weekly or monthly is also very helpful.

 Doing this will help you stay on track and keep you focused, with your eyes on the prize.

-Plus, you’ll realize how much you’ve grown and that’ll make you feel super proud, thus increasing your self-confidence.
+Plus, you’ll realize how much you’ve grown, and that’ll make you feel super proud and more self-confident.

-A personal development plan is an amazing tool to become who you want to be.
+A personal development plan is a fantastic tool to become who you want to be.